Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Methodology

 To accomplish this objective, a straightforward approach is to fine-tune the adversarial face examples generated by the Lagrangian attack with a lower $\lambda$ value in order to enhance the performance of dodging attacks.
-However, this method does not enhance the dodging attack performance without compromising the impersonation attack performance (see \textit{Fine-tuning} in \cref{tab:ablation_study}).
-We contend that this issue arises because the newly introduced adversarial perturbation that favors dodging attacks ends up disrupting the pre-existing adversarial perturbation patterns.
+However, this method does not enhance the dodging attack performance without compromising the impersonation attack performance (see \textit{Fine-tuning} in Table \ref{tab:ablation_study}).
+We contend that this issue arises because the newly introduced adversarial perturbation that favors dodging attacks ends up disrupting the prioritized features of existing adversarial perturbation.
 While it may improve the performance of dodging attacks, it inevitably diminishes the performance of impersonation attacks.
-To address this, we introduce new adversarial perturbations favoring dodging attacks in regions where the original perturbations have not been added.
-However, identifying suitable areas for these new perturbations is challenging due to their scarcity.
-Therefore, drawing inspiration from prior works in model pruning\cite{llm_pruner}\cite{sparse_gpt}, we propose incorporating pruning into the realm of adversarial face examples.
-The aim is to free up some model parameters while minimizing the decrease in the performance of impersonation attacks, thereby creating space to introduce perturbations that facilitate dodging attacks.
+To address this, we introduce new perturbations favoring dodging attacks in regions where original perturbations are not added.
+Nevertheless, identifying suitable areas for these new perturbations is challenging due to their scarcity.
+Therefore, we propose a novel pruning method to release less prioritized adversarial perturbations with minimal impact on the absolute model output variances, thereby creating space to introduce perturbations that facilitate dodging attacks.

+Our proposed Adv-Pruning and be combined with various adversarial attacks.
+In the following, we will introduce our proposed Adv-Pruning based on Lagrangian attack in detail.
+In the Priming Stage, we utilize Equation (\ref{eq:idm_loss}) as the Priming loss $\mathcal{L}^p$ to craft the adversarial face examples:

+where $t$ is the iteration of the optimization process of adversarial examples, and $\beta$ is the step size when optimizing the adversarial face examples in the Priming stage, and $\prod \left(x\right)$ is the projection function that projects $x$ onto the $L_p$ norm bound.

-In order to prune the adversarial perturbation, our initial step is to assess its importance by identifying and sparsifying the less important regions.
-To estimate this importance, we propose utilizing the magnitude of the adversarial perturbation as a measure.
-A lower magnitude implies a lesser impact on the performance of the adversarial examples generated after sparsification.
+\textbf{Adversarial Priority Quantification.} After completing the Priming Stage, we obtain an adversarial example with varying magnitudes of gradient perturbations across different regions.
+Following this, we proceed to the Pruning stage to process the crafted adversarial example.
+In order to prune the adversarial perturbation, our initial step is to assess its priority.
+To estimate this priority, we propose Adversarial Priority Quantification to quantify the priority of adversarial perturbations.
+Specifically, Adversarial Priority Quantification utilizes the magnitude of the adversarial perturbation as a measure.
+A lower magnitude implies a lesser impact on the performance of the adversarial examples generated after sparsification, as the supremum of absolute model output variances is directly proportional to the magnitude of the adversarial perturbations.
+The proof is \textit{in the supplementary}.